111989/machine_learning/README.txt

 These are called mnist_train.csv and mnist_test.csv respectively.

 Refer to svm.pdf for more information about SVM and the mathematical concepts involved, and to perceptron_adaboost.pdf for Perceptron and Adaboost.
+Said files can be found in 'Reports' folder.